A Hydraulic Approach to Equilibria of Resource Selection Games: `` " Standard '' " Resource Selection Games

 For the general case of arbitrary $f_j$, we intuitively think of replacing the $j$th box container, for every $j\in[n]$, with a container shaped so that whenever it is filled with any amount $\mu_j\in\Rge$ of liquid, the resulting surface level would be precisely $f_j(\mu_j)$.
 See \cref{vessels-odd-shapes} for an illustration.

-We emphasize that while the actual construction of such vessels requires differentiability (almost everywhere) of the cost functions $f_j$, our formal proof of \cref{nash-exists} only requires continuity of the cost functions, while our formal proofs of \cref{indifference-resource-costs,indifference,super-strong} do not require even that.
+We emphasize that while the actual construction of such vessels may require that the cost functions $f_j$ meet certain differentiability conditions, our formal proof of \cref{nash-exists} only requires continuity of the cost functions, while our formal proofs of \cref{indifference-resource-costs,indifference,super-strong} do not require even that.
 We note that this continuity assumption (in \cref{nash-exists}) is in fact not superfluous; indeed, if even one of the cost functions is discontinuous, then a Nash equilibrium need not necessarily exist; see \cref{no-nash} for an example and an illustration.